mavlink/mavlink-devguide/en/guide/routing.md

 > **Note** Non-broadcast messages must only be sent (or forwarded) to known destinations (i.e. a system must previously have received a message from the target system/component).
 Systems should also clear stored information about a detected system/component if it detects a `SYSTEM_TIME` message with a decrease in `time_boot_ms`, as this indicates that the system has rebooted, and might have different routing information.

+Routed messages are *unchanged*; the source and destination ids are the values from the originating system.

 ## Library Support